Single Atoms with 6000-Second Trapping Lifetimes in Optical-Tweezer Arrays at Cryogenic Temperatures: Single-atom trapping in arrays of optical tweezers

 We now describe the operation of the setup for atom trapping, starting with the realization of a $^{87}$Rb magneto-optical trap (MOT).
 To do so, we operate the rubidium oven typically at $100^\circ$C. The resulting atomic beam is slowed down via the Zeeman slower and loads a magneto-optical trap in the science chamber.
 The MOT uses six counter-propagating lasers beams with a $1/e^2$ radius of 1.7~mm and a power of 1~mW each, detuned by $-4.5\Gamma$ from the $F=2 \rightarrow F'=3$ transition of the $D_2$ line (whose natural linewidth is $\Gamma=2\pi\times6$~MHz).
 Repumping light is combined with these six beams, with a power 0.1~mW per beam; it is resonant with the $F=1 \rightarrow F'=2$ transition of the $D_1$ line.
 The typical magnetic field gradient used for MOT loading is 6~G$/$cm.

 After loading the MOT for typically 500~ms, we turn off the Zeeman slower beam and close the gate valve to stop any further loading of the magneto-optical trap.
 The decay of the MOT fluorescence, measured with a CCD camera, is shown in Fig.~\ref{fig:MOT}.
-At long times, the fluorescence decay is exponential, with a $1/e$ lifetime of about 140~s.
+At short times, the MOT decays relatively quickly, due to a combination of (i) light-assisted collisions in the dense central region of the cloud and (ii) the escape of atoms from the outer regions of the MOT, where beam intensities are not perfectly balanced (making this initial decay quite sensitive to the alignment of the MOT beams).
+At long times, the fluorescence decay is exponential, with a $1/e$ lifetime of about 140~s, much less sensitive to beam alignment.
 Such a MOT lifetime is typical of vacuum systems with pressures in the low $10^{-12}$~mbar range, showing the dramatic effect of cryopumping by the 4~K surfaces surrounding the atoms, despite the relatively low vacuum in the room-temperature chamber.
-The measured lifetime gives a lower bound on the vacuum-limited lifetime we can expect for atoms in optical tweezers.
+This measured lifetime gives a lower bound on the vacuum-limited lifetime we can expect for atoms in optical tweezers \cite{VacuumLeak2}.